RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning: Introduction

-Using the RxnCaption framework and \texttt{RxnCaption-11k} dataset, we developed the RxnCaption-VL model, achieving state-of-art performance on both \texttt{RxnScribe-test} and \texttt{RxnCaption-11k-test} datasets.
-We hope that our methods, data, and models will advance RxnDP technology and support the development of AI in chemistry.
+Using the RxnCaption framework and \texttt{RxnCaption-15k} dataset, we developed the RxnCaption-VL model, achieving state-of-the-art performance on both \texttt{RxnScribe-test} and \texttt{RxnCaption-15k-test} datasets.
+We hope that our methods, data, and models will advance RxnDP task and support the development of AI for chemistry.

 In summary, our main contributions are:

 1. We introduced the RxnCaption method, which transforms chemical reaction diagram parsing into an image description task using visual prompts, bypassing the coordinate prediction challenge that LVLMs struggle with, thus fully leveraging LVLM's inherent capabilities.